 The A331 shared pedestrian and cycle route, long awaited by businesses at Yorktown and Watchmoor Park has now been completed.
 The shared route provides a safe and high quality route for pedestrians and cyclists with new on-demand signal controlled crossings.
 The upgraded traffic signals and vehicle detectors will help to minimise delays by giving priority to traffic on the A331.
 The new shared path will make it easier to walk and cycle between Blackwater railway station, Meadows, Yorktown Industrial estate, Watchmoor Park and the Sainsbury's supermarket on the A331.

-This shared A331 pedestrian/cyclist route to the south of Meadows Gyratory to the Sainsbury’s site off the A331 forms part of the wider Blackwater Valley cycle and pedestrian route improvements shown.
+This shared A331 pedestrian/cycle route to the south of Meadows Gyratory to the Sainsbury's site off the A331 forms part of the wider Blackwater Valley cycle and pedestrian route improvements.
 The scheme is the first phase of the Meadows Gyratory Improvements.

 Pedestrians and cyclists can now travel between Meadows and Hawley Meadows, though the signalised crossing on the A331/Riverside Way junction to link up with the Blackwater Valley leisure route.
 It also gives a safe route for walking/cycling between the Meadows into adjacent towns i.e. Farnborough and Aldershot.